Review of The Invisible Life of Euridice GusmaoSarah Bradley - Director

 This was Brazil’s 2020 entry to the Best Foreign Film category at the Academy Awards and it sumptuously evokes the Rio de Janeiro of a bygone era - mid-century, mid-sized, almost bucolic.
 Many of the external scenes were clearly filmed in the flower-filled cobbled streets of Santa Teresa, Rio’s charming, colonial hillside neighbourhood, today a fashionable favourite with artists and tourists.

 The Invisible Life of Euridice Gusmao offers a gritty but ultimately fulfilling and deeply moving story, one of loss but also of personal survival and the persistence of love.
+It’s a great watch before a Brazil holiday to really get a feel for the beautiful country.

 Your edit for Latin American inspiration